Aaron-Sterling/jldc/README.md

 **IMPORTANT: You need Python 2.x (2.7 recommended) in order to build this installation.** This cli tool has the official [jsonld.js](https://github.com/digitalbazaar/jsonld.js/) library as a dependency, which in turn has the [node-gyp](https://github.com/nodejs/node-gyp) library as a dependency.
 Building the node-gyp library requires Python 2.x; it *does not work* with Python 3.x.
 You do not need to know any Python to use this tool; the language is invisible after the build process.

 JLDC uses the NodeJS promisify function, so it requires at least NodeJS 8.0.
+The code imports a JSON file as a module, so if you want to compile the TS code (separately from installing with npm) you will need at least Typescript 2.9.

 An [official JSON-LD CLI Tool](https://github.com/digitalbazaar/jsonld-cli/) also exists (written by DigitalBazaar, not by me).
 JLDC has better error trapping, more comprehensive help messages, and a cleaner interface with JSON-LD version 2.
 However, JLDC contains much more code, so if you understand JSON-LD well and you want a lighter-weight tool, the official CLI is probably a better choice for you.